-- Urban water services to 14 townships via 9 treatment plants to 35,171 households and businesses (approx. 75,000 customers) along the Murray River from Koondrook to Merbein. - Wastewater collection, treatment and effluent re-use and disposal services to 11 towns via 10 treatment plants. - Raw (river quality water) services to 2,655 irrigation and 2,253 stock and domestic customers in the four pumped irrigation districts of Mildura, Merbein, Red Cliffs and Robinvale, and to 300 Millewa waterworks district customers and 12 Yelta waterworks district customers. - Management of the region's urban and rural bulk water entitlements. - The collection and disposal of subsurface drainage water from the four pumped irrigation districts, as well as from private diverters in Nangiloc, Robinvale and Boundary Bend. - Oversight of irrigation and drainage design in new agricultural developments ensuring conformity with salinity management plan development guidelines. - Management of the private diversion licences of 1,317 water users along the Murray River in Victoria between Nyah and the South Australian border. - The assessment and approval of licensing, water share and allocation trade applications. - Reclaimed water for third party use. - Water supply delivery to important environmental and recreational sites. - Lead agency in a partnership model for the Victorian Murray Floodplain Restoration Project (VMFRP) which includes Goulburn-Murray Water (GMW), Mallee Catchment Management Authority (Mallee CMA), North Central Catchment Management Authority, Parks Victoria and the Department of Environment, Land, Water and Planning (DELWP).
+- urban water services to 14 townships via nine treatment plants to 31,346 households and businesses (approx. 76,100 customers) along the Murray River from Koondrook to Merbein. - wastewater collection, treatment and effluent re-use and disposal services to 11 towns via 10 treatment plants. - Raw (river quality) water services to 2,594 irrigation and 2,292 stock and domestic customers in the four pumped irrigation districts of Mildura, Merbein, Red Cliffs and Robinvale, and to 306 Millewa waterworks district customers and 12 Yelta waterworks district customers. - management of the region's urban and rural bulk water entitlements. - the collection and disposal of subsurface drainage water from the four pumped irrigation districts, as well as from private diverters in Nangiloc, Robinvale, and Boundary Bend.

+economic backbone.
+How we manage our water resources recognises the intrinsic interrelationship between this resource and the social, environmental, and economic fabric of our region.

+- oversight of irrigation and drainage design in new agricultural developments ensuring conformity with salinity management plan development guidelines. - management of the private diversion licenses of 1,410 water users along the Murray River in Victoria between Nyah and the South Australian border. - the assessment and approval of licensing, water share and allocation trade applications. - reclaimed water for third party use. - water supply delivery to important environmental and recreational sites.